SibghatUllah13/UllahPPSN2022/README.md

 ## 3. Fixed budget and Fixed Target Analysis
 The folder `Analysis` contains the jupyter notebooks for running the analysis based on the results from KB-RO and ground truth.
 Here, each notebook implements a specific analysis, e.g., fixed cpu time analysis.
-The notebook `ECDF.ipynb` generates the plots of ecdfs based on the analyses carried out.
+The notebooks `ECDF.ipynb` and `Box__Plots.ipynb` generate the ecdfs and box plots based on the analyses carried out.

 # Acknowledgements
 This research has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement number 766186 (ECOLE).